Hire Virtual Assistant: Strategies for Success

 Basic Bookkeeping Tasks – A virtual assistant is not going to be your account, but basic data entry bookkeeping is something a good VA can handle with training.
 This can be incredibly helpful if your e-commerce platform doesn’t easily sync with your accounting system.

-There’s many more tasks a virtual assistant can do for you, but for now we’ll get back to the hiring process.
-If you’d like a full post about what work to delegate, let me know in the comments.
+There are numerous tasks that a virtual assistant can handle for you, but let's focus on the hiring process for now.
+If you're interested in a detailed post about the specific tasks you can delegate, feel free to let me know in the comments.

 How to Get a Large List of Applicants